clhenrick/portfolio/_drafts/activity-map.md

 ---
-title: "Story Maps Activity Map block"
+title: "Developing the Activity Map block for StoryMaps.com"
 layout: page
 header: no
 date: 2023-12-26